polyaxon/polyaxon/templates/experimentation/experiments.md

     For more details about the `run section` check the [run section reference](/polyaxonfile_specification/sections#run)

-To make sure that the polyaxon file is valid you can run the following command,
+To make sure that the polyaxon file is valid, you can run the following command,

 ```bash
 $ polyaxon check -f polyaxonfile.yml -m